Greensboro Female College During Slavery and Freedom, 1846-1900

 Through the 1890s, black men also registered and voted and were a part of local and state politics and public policy.

 Dr. Jones and the other white men who would serve as G.F.C.’s presidents and trustees in the Postbellum era might possibly have been reluctant Confederates during the war, as was much of the local white population.
 If so, they and much of Greensboro’s white elite were in opposition to black male voting rights, civil rights, and economic advancement through the turn of the century.
 In part because of the influence of the local Quakers as well as industrialist newcomers in textiles and tobacco, however, Greensboro did not experience the level of political conflict, racial extremism, and racial violence which characterized other North Carolina towns and the eastern portion of the state in the 1890s during the Democrats’ White Supremacy campaign.
-The White Supremacy Campaign in North Carolina and across the South culminated with the imposition of the “Jim Crow” system of race relations and racial policy that would define like for black and white citizens in Greensboro, including on GFC’s campus, for the next sixty-five years.
+The White Supremacy Campaign in North Carolina and across the South culminated with the imposition of the “Jim Crow” system of race relations and racial policy that would define life for black and white citizens in Greensboro, including on GFC’s campus, for the next sixty-five years.

 To learn more about the White Supremacy Campaign in North Carolina, the organized racial violence it encouraged, and the imposition of legal segregation and political disfranchisement of black male voters that followed, visit: “1898 and White Supremacy” and “The Election of 1898 in North Carolina.”